 (1) A committee appointed by Church Council shall decide whether the doctrine is violated or whether misconduct exists and what the legal consequences thereof shall be.
 An appeal against the decision of this committee may be made to the Church Council of the UELCSA.
 UELCSA shall appoint a committee to decide the appeal.
-Subject to the provisions of Section 57(10) and (11), this decision shall be final.
+Subject to the provisions of Section 58(10) and (11), this decision shall be final.

 (2) The Pastor shall be given a fair and proper hearing.
-He is entitled to be assisted by an ordained confidant from within the United Church.
+He is entitled to be assisted by an ordained confidant from within UELCSA.

 CHAPTER 5